RMA (ARMA) vs. RMA vs. CMA: Making Sense of Your Medical Assisting Options

 Another aspect to consider is your ability to retain what you’ve learned in Medical Assisting courses.
 These courses generally align with what you’ll find on either the CMA or RMA exam, so it might be best to get it taken care of right away.
 Even if you find an employer who doesn’t require one of these credentials, taking this step now will likely be easier on you than trying to revisit it later on if you need to look for employment elsewhere.

 How much do these medical assisting credential exams cost?

 Both the CMA (AAMA) and RMA (AMT) credential exams include examination fees.
 The RMA has a $120 exam fee, while the CMA has a $125 exam fee per attempt.
-The good news for Rasmussen College Medical Assisting students is that these fees are covered within the cost of your program, so your first attempt comes at no additional charge.1
+The good news for Rasmussen University Medical Assisting students is that these fees are covered within the cost of your program, so your first attempt comes at no additional charge.1

 Which medical assisting credential is best for me?